The Best 13 UX Twitter Accounts of All Time

 — Abby Covert (@Abby_the_IA) October 21, 2016

 Author of Interviewing Users, Steve Portigal hosts the podcast Dollars to Donuts and is the founder of Portigal Consulting.
-For over 15 years, his consulting company has helped organisations understand their users in order to build successful design products.
-Some of his clients include LinkedIn, eBay, Microsoft and Sony.
+For over 15 years, his consulting company has helped organizations understand their users in order to build successful design products.
+Some of his clients include LinkedIn, eBay, Microsoft, and Sony.
 Steve was previously an innovation consultant and an instructor at California College of Art.
-His feed is continually updated with a mixture of useful links, insights and opinions on UX in general, and user research in particular.
+His feed is continually updated with a mixture of useful links, insights, and opinions on UX in general, and user research in particular.

 Here we go pic.twitter.com/PhuLzP36LM